dduan/TOMLDecoder/Documentation/Introduction.md

 represent such information in your own type, therefore, is to use `DateComponents` from Foundation, or one of the matching types from NetTime.

-The types from [NetTime][1] library are created to losslessly deserialize timestamps in RFC 3339 format (which is required for TOML date/time types).
+The types from [NetTime][1] library are created to losslessly deserialize RFC 3339 timestamps (which is required for TOML date/time types).
 They conform to `Decodable`.
-So you may use them as properties of your own decodable object, as an alternative to `Foundation.Date`.
+So you may use them directly as properties of your own decodable object, as an alternative to `Foundation.Date`.

 In case you only want to use the NetTime types for some reason (performance,